 The Tre Cime circuit circumnavigates around Dolomite's famous Three Peaks.
 The highlights include passing through the iconic Forcella (saddle) Lavaredo and rifugio Locatelli.

-If you are feeling adventurous you can combine the hike with two famous via ferratas in the area: Innerkofler/De Luca and Torre di Toblin, but to do that, spending a night in the nearby hut will be essential.
+If you are feeling adventurous you can combine the hike with two famous via ferratas in the area: Innerkofler/De Luca and Torre di Toblin, but to do that, I'd highly recommend spending a night in the nearby mountain hut.

 6. Lago Di Braies Circuit

 Overcrowding is an issue that is starting to have a negative impact on many places around the World and Lago Di Braies is certainly one of them.

 90% of the tourists who flock to this lake don't go further then 100 meters away from the parking lot, just to snap the famous instagram shot right next to the boathouse.